DataDog/documentation/content/en/synthetics/multistep.md

 #### Add execution parameters

 Click **Continue with test if this step fails** to allow your test to move on with subsequent steps after step failure.
 This ensures your tests are able to clean up after themselves.
 For example, a test may create a resource, perform a number of actions on that resource, and end with the deletion of that resource.

-In case one of the intermediary steps fail, you want to have this setting enabled on every intermediary step to ensure that the resource is deleted at the end of the test and that no false positives are created.
+In case one of the intermediary steps fail, you want to have this setting enabled on every intermediary step to ensure the resource is deleted at the end of the test and no false positives are created.

-Activate **Consider entire test as failed if this step fails** on your intermediary steps to ensure your overall test still generates an alert in case one of the endpoints does not answer as expected.
+The test generates an alert if an endpoint does not answer as expected.

-##### Retry

 Your test can trigger retries X times after Y ms in case of a failed test result.
 Customize the retry interval to suit your alerting sensibility.

 #### Extract variables from the response

 You can also optionally extract variables from the response of your HTTP request by parsing its response headers or body.
 The value of the variable is updated each time the HTTP request step is being run.

-To parse your variable:
+To start parsing a variable, click **Extract a variable from response content**:

 1. Enter a **Variable Name**.
 Your variable name can only use uppercase letters, numbers, and underscores and must have at least three characters.
-2. Decide whether to extract your variable from the response headers, or from the response body:
+2. Decide whether to extract your variable from the response headers, from the response body, or using the full response body.

-    * Extract the value from **response header**: use the full response header of your HTTP request as the variable value, or parse it with a [`regex`][10].
+    * Extract the value from **response header**: Use the full response header of your HTTP request as the variable value or parse it with a [`regex`][10] by selecting **Parse with a regex**.
-    * Extract the value from **response body**: use the full response body of your HTTP request as the variable value, parse it with a [`regex`][10], [`JSONPath`][8], or [`XPath`][9].
+    * Extract the value from **response body**: Use the full response body of your HTTP request as the variable value or parse it with a [`regex`][10], a [`JSONPath`][8], or a [`XPath`][9].
+    * Extract the value using the **full response body**.

 {{< img src="synthetics/api_tests/ms_extract_variable3.png" alt="Extract variables from HTTP requests in Multistep API test" style="width:90%;" >}}

 You can extract up to ten variables per test step.
 Once created, this variable can be used in the following steps of your Multistep API test.
 For more information, see [Use variables](#use-variables).

 ### Specify test frequency